duranze/Automatic-spectral-calibration-of-HSI/README.md

 - **Benchmarking Standard**:
   HASCID establishes a new standard for spectral calibration by combining real-world scene variability with rigorous illumination recording, offering a robust foundation for testing and advancing spectral calibration techniques.

+## Dataset Splits

+The file `real_light_split.json` provides predefined **'train'**, **'validation'**, and **'test'** splits of the dataset, enabling standardized evaluation and comparison across different methods.

+## Synthetic Data Generation

+The script `gen_sim_data.py` can be used to generate the **HASCID-E** dataset, a synthetic extension of HASCID, by simulating 10 different illumination conditions recorded in `ill_sim.pkl`.
+This allows researchers to explore and benchmark their methods under controlled, yet diverse, illumination variations.

 ## Download

 You can access the dataset via the following link: